IamConstantine/LeetCodeFiddle/README.md

 ## Hints:

+#### **Dynamic Programming**

+1. [Unique Paths](https://leetcode.com/problems/unique-paths) - Use the dp array to solve this in O(mn) complexity.
+Instantiate first row and first column with 1 as its a known valid path to m.n.
+There's an intuitive recursive + memoisation solution as well.

 #### **Divide and Conquer**

 1. [Search in Rotated Array](https://leetcode.com/problems/search-in-rotated-sorted-array/) - Use Binary search approach to solve in O(log n).
 Find the mid and check if right is sorted first ie compare l and mid.
 Binary search is called a _decrease and conquer_ problem instead of _divide and conquer_.